 What approach does LWM take?

 We start by looking at our objectives which focus on doing good for the environment and society without sacrificing returns.

 To this end, we build the investments first; whether they fall into the ethical, sustainable or impact bucket is almost irrelevant.
-We take a blended approach to deliver the best outcomes and the chart below shows the current split between buckets in our Balanced Positive Impact Portfolio.
+We take a blended approach to deliver the best outcomes and the chart below shows the current split between buckets in our Positive Impact Portfolios.

 All research is carried out in-house, we do not outsource to third parties.
 We aim to meet as many fund managers as possible in our research and will share our notes on this page.
 We have six key questions which include

 - How the fund manager classes the fund and why (for example, sustainable, impact or ethical)

 - What elements are important to them and why

 - What outcomes they are looking to achieve